What is an orbital tumor

 - obvious mass.

-- Prominence of the eyes is not necessarily the result of a tumor, but could result from inflammation such as that caused by Graves' thyroid disease.
+- Prominence of the eyes is not necessarily the lead to of a tumor, but might possibly lead to from inflammation such as that caused by Graves' thyroid disease.

 How are tumors diagnosed

 - How are orbital tumors treatedOrbital tumors are most commonly diagnosed with either a CAT scan or MRI.
-If either of those tests look suspicious, a biopsy could be performed.?
+If either of those tests look suspicious, a biopsy might possibly be performed.?

 How are orbital tumors Treated